-Thanks to Grandma's old fashioned chocolate Easter egg recipes, you can make your own chocolate fudge eggs that are so good tasting they'll simply melt in your mouth.
+Thanks to Grandma's old fashioned chocolate Easter egg recipe ideas, you can make your own chocolate fudge eggs that are so good tasting they'll simply melt in your mouth.

 These candy eggs are perfect for use as place settings, edible gift giving, and traditional Easter egg hunts.
-And because they're homemade, they'll be thought of as very special treats and will be much appreciated.
+And because they're homemade, they'll be thought of as very special and much appreciated.

 Mom's Recipe Scrapbooks (c.
 1920s)